Silenor Side Effects

 Generic Name: doxepin

-Note: This document contains side effect information about doxepin.
-Some of the dosage forms listed on this page may not apply to the brand name Silenor.
+Note: This page contains side effects data for the generic drug doxepin.
+It is possible that some of the dosage forms included below may not apply to the brand name Silenor.

 For the Consumer

 Applies to doxepin: oral capsule, oral solution, oral tablet